Cognitive-Behavioral Therapy (CBT)

 Description of the Procedure

-You will also learn to ask more questions about yourself before making a conclusion.
+You will also learn to ask more questions.
 For example, “Could those people be laughing at something other than me?”
-The goal is to replace irrational thought patterns with better ones.
+The goal is to replace unhealthy thoughts with healthy ones.

 Homework is vital to the success of CBT.
 You must practice new, rational responses until they replace your previous, unhealthy responses.
 Homework also allows you to try new skills.
 You will then be able to give feedback on which works best for you.